greg-js/arch-wiki-md-repo/wiki/_content/CUPS.md

 ### Remote printers

+**Note:** As of CUPS version 1.6, the client defaults to IPP 2.0\.
+If the server uses CUPS <= 1.5 / IPP <= 1.1, the client does not downgrade the protocol automatically and thus cannot communicate with the server.
+A workaround (undocumented as of 2013-05-07, but see [this bug report](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=704238)) is to put the following in `/etc/cups/client.conf`: ServerName HOSTNAME-OR-IP-ADDRESS[:PORT]/version=1.1

 #### Local CUPS server

 Remote print servers can be accessed by adding an IPP "printer" to the local CUPS server, with a URI of `ipp://192.168.0.101:631/printers/<name-of-printer>`.
 See [CUPS/Printer sharing#Between GNU/Linux systems](/index.php/CUPS/Printer_sharing#Between_GNU.2FLinux_systems "CUPS/Printer sharing") for details on setting up the remote print server.